Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-actions-remove-downtime"></a> remove-downtime

-    /v1/actions/remove-all-downtimes
+Send a `POST` request to the URL endpoint `/v1/actions/remove-all-downtimes`.

   parameter | type   | description
   ----------|--------|--------------
-  type      | string | **Required.** Can either be "Host" or "Service" filter    | string | **Optional.** See [filters](9-icinga2-api#icinga2-api-filters).
-To apply the action only to yout target services or hosts.
+  type      | string | **Required.** `Host` or `Service`. filter    | string | **Optional.** Apply the action only to objects matching the [filter](9-icinga2-api#icinga2-api-filters).

-Removes ALL downtimes for services or hosts.
+Removes all downtimes for services or hosts.

 ### <a id="icinga2-api-actions-remove-downtime-by-id"></a> remove-downtime-by-id

-    /v1/actions/remove-downtime-by-id
+Send a `POST` request to the URL endpoint `/v1/actions/remove-downtime-by-id`.

   parameter    | type    | description
   -------------|---------|--------------
   downtime\_id | integer | **Required.** ID of the downtime to remove.

-Does not have a target type.
+Does not support a target type or filter.

 Tries to remove the downtime with the ID `downtime_id`, returns `OK` if the downtime did not exist.
+**Note**: This is **not** the legacy ID but the downtime ID returned by Icinga 2 itself.

 ### <a id="icinga2-api-actions-shutdown-process"></a> shutdown-process

-    /v1/actions/shutdown-process
+Send a `POST` request to the URL endpoint `/v1/actions/shutdown-process`.

-Does not have a target type.
+This action does not support a target type or filter.

 Shuts down Icinga2.
 May or may not return.

 ### <a id="icinga2-api-actions-restart-process"></a> restart-process

-    /v1/actions/restart-process
+Send a `POST` request to the URL endpoint `/v1/actions/restart-process`.

-Does not have a target type.
+This action does not support a target type or filter.

 Restarts Icinga2.
 May or may not return.

 ## <a id="icinga2-api-event-streams"></a> Event Streams

-You can subscribe to event streams by sending a `POST` request.
-The following parameters need to be passed as url parameters:
+You can subscribe to event streams by sending a `POST` request to the URL endpoint `/v1/events`.
+The following parameters need to be passed as URL parameters:

   Parameters | Description
   -----------|--------------
   types      | **Required.** Event type(s).
-Multiple types as url parameters are supported. queue      | **Required.** Unique queue name.
+Multiple types as URL parameters are supported. queue      | **Required.** Unique queue name.
 Multiple HTTP clients can use the same queue with existing filters. filter     | **Optional.** Filter for specific event attributes using [filter expressions](9-icinga2-api.md#icinga2-api-filters).